lightningWhite/WeatherAndEMFSensingStation/readme.md

 ## Data Logging

-TODO: Fill this section out
+As the weather station runs, it will log readings from all of the sensors at a configurable rate.
+This can be set in the weather_sttion.py file.
+The LOG_INTERVAL defines how often the readings will be logged.
+The ACCUMULATION_INTERVAL defines how often samples should be taken of some of the sensors in order to calculate and averages or maximums.
+The ACCUMULATION_INTERVAL should be less than the LOG_INTERVAL.

+A log file will be created every time the weather station is started and it will be saved to `/home/pi/WeatherStation/data` and be named the date and time of when it was created.

-The CSV file will grow at a rate of about 4 Kilobytes for every 4 entries.
-In other words, if the LOG_INTERVAL is set to 15 minutes, the data file will grow at about 4K per hour.
+The CSV file will grow at a rate of about 4 Kilobytes for every 13 entries.

 ## Files

 ### weather_station.py

-TODO
+This file is the main program.
+It contains the main program loop.

 ### bme280_sensor.py